CarlosBonetti/vscode-uplift-code/README.md

 ## Getting started

-- Install the extension
+1. Install the extension
-- Open your project as a [vscode workspace](https://code.visualstudio.com/docs/editor/workspaces)
+2. Open your project as a [vscode workspace](https://code.visualstudio.com/docs/editor/workspaces)
-- Your status bar will now display some metrics about the active file.
-If you click it, more details appear, also including a summary of metrics for the entire project.
+3. Open details about the active file by clicking on the extension's status bar item or by lauching the "Uplift Code: Show Project Summary" command.

 ### Project summary